Last Updated: May 1 at 2:38 p.m. PT

 Donation Hours: Monday through Friday from 9 a.m. to 3 p.m.

 Important instructions: To keep volunteers and donors safe, people bringing donations should pack the items into the trunk of their car and pull into the donation line.
 Please leave windows up and do not get out of your car.
 A volunteer will unload the items.
+Please place hand-crafted masks in a separate box or container from other donations labeled “homemade masks” and with the enclosed quantity.
 All people at the site are advised to practice social distancing by keeping at least six feet apart.
 Anyone who is experiencing flu-like symptoms, cough or fever should not come any donation sites.

-Banner Health is also accepting donations of medical supplies and PPE in Tucson and Payson, each utilizing a different process:
+Banner Health is also accepting donations of medical supplies, hand-crafted masks and PPE in Tucson and Payson, each utilizing a different process:

 Banner Health emergency rooms are experiencing an influx of citizens arriving for a "back-to-work clearance," at the directive of their employers.
 Emergency rooms are not equipped for, nor the appropriate venue for, such clearances.